Youplala/CSGO-DeepLearning/README.md

 CSGO Predictor is a Dashboard where you can predict victories in pro Counter Strike matches using Deep Learning Algorithms.

+It is not reproducible yet but I hope someday it will.

 ## Contributing